archives-of-soumic/cloud-research-odyssey/docs/1-postgresql-basics/5-insert-time-explanation/insert-time-explanation.md

 But when you write the 1st code, it takes more time cz, postgresql reads data from csv in bulk amount (idk, maybe `X` KB at a time).
 Then it is in main-memory for a short time doing some calculations (eg, creating index) FOR ONLY 1 ROW OUT OF `X` KB DATA.
 After that, a bulk write of `X` KB into the database takes place.

 So for the 1st code, this database read / write varies as the number of rows (2 Million in this case).

-So it should take 0.48 ms x 2x10^6 = 960000 s = 11.11 days(!) to insert all the data in Megatron 747 (apparently, that dude had a modern/faster hard disk, hence it took 8 hr).
+Therefore, it should take 0.48 ms x 2x10^6 = 960000 s = 11.11 days(!) to insert all the data in Megatron 747 (apparently, that dude had a modern/faster hard disk, hence it took 8 hour).